Children and Abuse

 Children are considered the “hidden” victims of domestic violence.
 According to the Resource Center on Domestic Violence, 3 – 10 million children in the United States witness domestic violence each year.
 These young people grow up in a “climate of fear”.
 Tragically, many of these children hold themselves responsible for the violence.

 As a community, we must place the responsibility for the violence on the offender.
 Oftentimes, programs are designed to support the abused parent.
-Therefore, the effects on the children who witness violence in their homes often go unacknowledged because they are not the direct recipient of the abuse.
+Therefore, the effects on the children who witness violence in their homes often go unacknowledged because they are not the direct recipients of the abuse.
 Contrary to this expectation, children can experience the following negative outcomes when exposed to domestic violence: psychological health outcomes, physical health outcomes, academic difficulties and failure, behavioral problems, delinquency and offending, and poly-victimization, among others.

 Children may respond differently to the trauma they were exposed to even within the same family.
 Some children may engage in violent tendencies, while others may withdraw.
 They may think they are making things easier by appearing to cope with the situation and by not saying how they feel.
 These children often feel isolated and ashamed about the violence they are experiencing at home.
 Sometimes they are placed in opposing positions, such as being the only person who can call the police for help or being told that the abuse is a “family secret” that no one should know about.
 Regardless of the family dynamics, children and young people also bear the burden of domestic violence.
 They are victims, too.
 Please see the following table for more detailed information regarding responses according to age: